A research primer from Dagstuhl Seminar 26261

 Deceptive, exploitative & harmful design in games

-A clear, source-anchored reference to the design patterns that extract money, time, data, and attention from players — what they are, how they work, and the conditions under which they become harmful.
+A research-based reference to the design patterns that extract money, time, data, and attention from players.
+We have collected what they are, how they work, and the conditions under which they become harmful.

 - named patterns